swiftlang/swift-evolution/proposals/0311-task-locals.md

 Thankfully, the Structured Concurrency APIs offer the `withUnsafeCurrentTask` API which allows us to reach for the task object, and–if available–bind values as-if we were executing in an asynchronous function.

-Since great care must be taken when working with `UnsafeCurrentTask`, especially with regards to its lifetime, the API to set task local values that requires its use, is defined on the `UnsafeCurrentTask` itself, as the correctness of this API call depends on the correct lifecycle of the current task.
+Since great care must be taken when working with `UnsafeCurrentTask`, especially with regards to its lifetime, the API to set task-local values that requires its use, is defined on the `UnsafeCurrentTask` itself, as the correctness of this API call depends on the correct lifecycle of the current task.
 The API takes the form of:

 ```swift
 extension UnsafeCurrentTask {